zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the IRC protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: Always true.
+   :param is_orig: Always true.

-   :prefix: The optional prefix coming with the command.
+   :param prefix: The optional prefix coming with the command.
 IRC uses the prefix to
            indicate the true origin of a message.

-   :command: The command.
+   :param command: The command.

-   :arguments: The arguments for the command.
+   :param arguments: The arguments for the command.

    .. zeek:see:: irc_channel_info irc_channel_topic irc_dcc_message irc_error_message
       irc_global_users irc_invalid_nick irc_invite_message irc_join_message